The Song

 Dialogue of the Diverse

 Gustav Mahler’s Song of the Earth, a work about Life and Death, Youth and Old Age, Day and Night, combines western composition with an unfamiliar, far-eastern soundworld.
-We have adopted the Mahlerian concept Dialogue of the Diverse as the central focus of the planned concert project.
-The programming concept is certainly unique: it was inspired by the twin global perspective which Mahler wove throughout his Song of the Earth, even at structural level.
-As well as the German-Chinese ensemble which will play Mahler’s richly scored orchestral work in the Second Half, the First Half of the concert will feature several world premieres performed by solo instrumentalists – each of which will be written specifically for the project, making reference to Mahler’s work, both in content and compositional process.
+We have adopted the Mahlerian concept Dialogue of the Diverse as the central focus of the concert project.
+The programme planning principles are unique, being inspired by the twin all-encompassing perspectives woven by Mahler throughout his Song of the Earth, right down to the structural level.
+As well as the German-Chinese ensemble which will play Mahler’s richly scored orchestral work in the Second Half, the First Half of the concert featured several world premieres performed by solo instrumentalists – each of which are written specifically for the project, making reference to Mahler’s work, both in content and compositional process.
 We have been especially fortunate in securing top-class soloists (Berlin Philharmonics) and composers from Japan, Hungary, Israel, Germany, France and the USA.
 They are undertaking the challenge of interpreting Mahler’s messages anew, through the means of solo music.
 Unfortunately, the concerts in China had to be postponed due to the pandemic.
-The whole project is conceived as an initial concert series which leaves other possibilities wide open; a second season is being planned.
+The project was conceived around an initial concert series, leaving other possibilities open - a second series is at the planning stage.

 While Mahler sings in Symphony VIII “of a Thousand” (1906), of the enlightenment and liberation of man through sacred and secular love, in The Song of the Earth (1908), he “constructs” a new world.
 The composer himself designated the 8th Symphony as “the Greatest”, but The Song of the Earth as “the Most Personal”, work that he had created.
 It is not quite clear whether it was personal strokes of Fate – the early death of Mahler’s daughter or his own severe cardiac diagnosis and subsequent resignation from his position at the Wiener Staatsoper – or perhaps the discovery of Hans Bethge’s new versions of the ancient Chinese poetry, that gave the strongest impetus to compose The Song of the Earth.
 But what is clear is that through this work, Mahler unveils a new realm of reflection – integrating the lyricism, philosophy and compositional forms of an oriental and unfamiliar culture.